Here's how to make Optimized Storage on the Mac work best for you

 How to disable Optimized Storage on your Mac

 Optimized Storage automatically removes iTunes movies and TV shows that you've already watched from your Mac.
-It also only keeps recent email attachments on your Mac when your hard drive starts to run out of room.
-If you want to keep your movies and TV shows on your hard drive so you don't have to re-download them every time you want to watch them, you can disable the feature.
+It also keeps recent email attachments on your Mac when your hard drive starts running out of room.
+If you want to keep your movies and TV shows on your hard drive, so you don't have to re-download them every time you want to watch them, you can disable the feature.

 - Click the Apple icon in the upper left corner of your Mac's screen.

-Select System Preferences from the drop down menu.
+Select System Preferences from the drop-down menu.

 - Click on Apple ID.